ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ## Level Status
 ![Current Level Map](./res/level_status.png)

-## Warp Warning
-Platforms have been added to the entrance and exit of Warpholes.

-Make sure P2 is standing on a platform before P1 goes in a Warphole.

-If P2 jumps into a Warphole first instead of P1, P2 must wait at the Warphole exit until P1 also jumps into the Warphole.

 ## Problems (High Priority)
-* Level chunks load/unload based on P1 only
 * Checkpoint Warping/Backtracking only moves P1
 * Gravity switches on Space Gadget only alter P1's gravity
 * Segments with automated spline sections (e.g. hang-rail in Circus Park) leaves other player behind, only activates on P1

 ## Problems (Low Priority)
-* Air bug (occasionally P1 or P2 will be stuck in the floating state until hurt when activating a wind tunnel) - Temp Solution is Chaos Blast
+* Air bug (occasionally P1 or P2 will be stuck in the floating state until hurt when activating a wind tunnel) - Break out with Chaos Blast or move back to the source of the wind
 * Certain vehicles alter P1's camera if P2 uses it
 * Certain vehicles only respond to P1's control pad
 * Turrets alter P1's camera if P2 uses it